AbsaOSS/login-service/clientLibrary/README.md

 ## Token retrieval

 The library provides a `TokenRetrievalClient` class that can be used to retrieve access and refresh tokens.
 Refresh and Access Keys require authorization.
+There are 2 authentication methods available:
-Basic Auth is used for the initial retrieval so a valid username and password is required.
+1) Basic Auth is used for the initial retrieval so a valid username and password is required.
 Please see the [login-service documentation](README.md) for more information on what a valid username and password is.
+2) Spnego authentication.
+Please ensure that kerberos is enabled and configured correctly in your environment.
+In order to support kerberos, we allow for the use of Keytabs as well as the use of Ticketcache authentication.
+If required, you may specify a jaas configuration file and custom krb5 location programmatically using the `setKerberosProperties` function.

 Refresh token from initial retrieval is used to refresh the access token.

 ## Creating and Using a JWT Decoder